anjlab/android-inapp-billing-v3/README.md

 It supports: In-App Product Purchases (both non-consumable and consumable) and Subscriptions.

+**Keep in mind**, the library will provide the client side features necessary to implement in-app purchases but will still require quite a lot of work on your side.
+You'll also have to implement the server to validate your receipts (which is probably the most time consuming part to do correctly).

+If you're looking for a *Plug & Play* SDK that does everything (including the server validation of your receipts), you can use the [IAPHUB SDK](https://github.com/iaphub/iaphub-android-sdk).

 ## Maintainers Wanted

 This project is looking for maintainers.